nohren/memes-table/README.md

 ## Contributors

-- Kristina
-- Oren
-- Josh
+...

 ## Architecture

-This project is meant to be lightweight, simple, and sustainable.
+This project is meant to be lightweight, simple, sustainable and free.
+As such there is no backend, no database, no server.
+It does as much as currently possible with static and freely hosted content using GitHub Pages to host the main bundle.

 Setup is via
 https://www.freecodecamp.org/news/how-to-set-up-deploy-your-react-app-from-scratch-using-webpack-and-babel-a669891033d4/

-Project uses:
+Project archive functionality uses:
 JSX via React, CSS via global style sheet and styled components.

+Future plans include:

+- Archive all recipes.
+- Add an AI agent, a knowledgeable protoge of Meme as a real time cooking assistant.

 ## Setup